shnupta/twig/README.md

 ## Tips

-1. **Use short IDs**: You only need the first 8 characters of a task ID
-2. **Interactive mode**: Omit IDs on start/complete/cancel commands for a picker
+1. **Interactive mode**: Omit IDs on start/complete/cancel commands for a picker
-3. **Tag everything**: Tags make filtering much easier later
+2. **Tag everything**: Tags make filtering much easier later
-4. **Regular reports**: Generate daily reports to track your productivity
+3. **Regular reports**: Generate daily reports to track your productivity
-5. **Estimate accurately**: Review stats regularly to improve estimation skills
+4. **Estimate accurately**: Review stats regularly to improve estimation skills
-6. **TUI for overview**: Use the TUI when you need to browse, CLI for speed
+5. **TUI for overview**: Use the TUI when you need to browse, CLI for speed

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.